WilliamWert/ds4021-final-project/README.md

 - seaborn
 - PyTorch

-Comapatible with Mac, Windows, and Linux
+Compatible with Mac, Windows, and Linux

 ### Documentation map:
 ```